The Ultimate Guide to Eco-Friendly Cleaning: Welcome to the Positive Cleaning Revolution

 This comparison highlights key differences in safety, transparency, and environmental impact between eco-friendly and traditional cleaning products.

-2.3 The Trust Cost: How to Spot and Avoid Greenwashing
+3.3 The Trust Cost: How to Spot and Avoid Greenwashing

-It's a marketing tactic designed to capitalize on your good intentions.
-A brand might highlight one "natural" ingredient while ignoring the dozen harmful chemicals still in the formula.
-They might use a recyclable bottle (which, as we know, often isn't recycled) to distract from a toxic, water-polluting formula.
+It's a tactic designed to capitalize on your good intentions.
+A brand might highlight one "natural" ingredient while ignoring a dozen harmful chemicals still in the formula.
+Greenwashing breeds confusion and mistrust, which is why transparency is key.

-Welcome to the Positive Cleaning Revolution™.
+Welcome to the Positive Cleaning Revolution.

 Experience the power of Positive Cleaning™ in action

-Positive Cleaning™ is more than just swapping out a bottle.
-It's a new mindset built on the belief that a clean home should never come at the expense of a clean planet or a healthy family.
-This philosophy is guided by three core pillars.
+Positive Cleaning is Green Llama's philosophy.
+A new mindset built on the belief that a clean home should never come at the expense of a clean planet or a healthy family.
+It's guided by three core pillars.

-3.1 The Three Pillars of Positive Cleaning™
+5.1 The Three Pillars of Positive Cleaning

 Pillar 1: Radical Transparency & Plant-Powered Efficacy